TheRomanXpl0it/flagWarehouse/README.md

 - `SUB_INTERVAL`: interval in seconds for the submission; if the submission round takes more than the number of seconds specified, the background submission loop will not sleep
 - `SUB_URL`: the url used for the verification of the flags

+Responses and strings used in the interface
-- `SUB_ACCEPTED`: the string used to verify whether the verification server accepted the flag
+- `SUB_ACCEPTED`: string indicating verification server accepted the flag
+- `SUB_INVALID`: string indicating verification server refused an invalid flag
+- `SUB_OLD`: string indicating verification server refused an old flag
+- `SUB_YOUR_OWN`: string indicating verification server refused an owned flag
+- `SUB_STOLEN`: string indicating verification server refused an already submitted flag
+- `SUB_NOP`: string indicating verification server refused a NOP machine flag
+- `SUB_NOT_AVAILABLE` = string indicating another error

 There is also the environment variable `FLASK_DEBUG` in [run.sh](server/run.sh): if set, any edit to the source files (including the configuration file) while the server is running will trigger a restart with the new parameters.